Where are they now? The last 14 Golden Boy winners: Anderson, Isco…

 Pedri

-Pedri is the Golden Boy gong’s most recent recipient.
-With a total of 318 points in the voting, he was 199 ahead of nearest rival Jude Bellingham – the largest ever margin between a Golden Boy winner and runner-up.
+Pedri won the Golden Boy award in 2021 with a total of 318 points in the voting – 199 ahead of nearest rival Jude Bellingham, which was the largest ever margin between a Golden Boy winner and runner-up.

-That reflects just how special his performances have been for Spain and Barcelona, who will be hoping the midfielder follows in the footsteps of his current manager.
+That reflects just how special his performances were for Spain and Barcelona, and nothing in the intervening years has suggested the hype has been misplaced.